Sixty Search Dropdown Menu

 Notes on Pitching:

-Pitches are accepted based on the following criteria:
+Pitches are reviewed based on the following criteria:

-• Thoughtfulness of a pitch — what is the scope and angle for this pitch?
+• Thoughtfulness of a pitch—what is the scope and angle for this pitch?
 How does the author intend to cover their given topic?
-What is the culture being perpetuated by this subject and coverage of it?
 Try to give us as many details as you can up front.

 To submit your pitch please complete the form below.
 If you have any additional questions, you can email us at WriteForSixty@sixtyinchesfromcenter.org.
 Please allow 7-14 days for a response to your pitch.